Sterling stabilises; Brexit 'mood music' brightens

 Bank of England Governor Andrew Bailey said he did not expect the new wave to be as damaging as the first and voiced optimism about the Brexit deal’s prospects.

-He also said that risks to Britain’s economy were “very much on the downside” and that the central bank was ready to use its policy firepower to limit the impact of a second wave of COVID cases.
+He also said the central bank was ready to use its policy firepower to limit the impact of a second wave.

 “Though a deal remains our base case we argue that this is no longer the binary outcome for the pound that it was once,” the analysts said, giving as explanation that “UK red lines prevent a deep and comprehensive relationship with the EU” and that a deal would still represent a hard Brexit.